zach2good/WeatherReporter/README.md

 Download the pre-compiled plugin dll [here](https://github.com/zach2good/WeatherReporter/raw/main/client/Release/WeatherReporter.dll).

-An Ashita-v4 C++ plugin which spins up a background thread and sends a HTTP `PUT` request to the server with the following data:
+An Ashita-v4 C++ plugin which non-intrusively collects and sends weather data to the cloud when you change zones or when the weather changes.
+The data sent to the cloud is:

 - Zone number
 - Weather type